-providing non-scientific, anecdotal information designed to convince physicians that off-label usage of Celexa and Lexapro was safe and effective.
+- 118. The Peer Selling Sub-Enterprise participants would train MSLs to solicit requests for off-label information from physicians, by discussing the possible use of Celexa and Lexapro in other non-indicated populations.
+If prescribers "took the bait," the MSLs would then engage in full-scale promotion of Celexa and Lexapro for pediatric use, including providing non-scientific, anecdotal information designed to convince physicians that off-label usage of Celexa and Lexapro was safe and effective, while omitting material information that indicated they were not.
 In effect, Forest used the MSLs as a surrogate sales force who marketed Celexa and Lexapro for pediatric use.
-Indeed, medical liaisons were selected and promoted based on their ability to sell, and sales training was specifically encouraged.

-- 117. According to Forest's marketing plans, the MSLs also facilitated various company educational programs, most notably the speakers' bureau (used to make fraudulent CME presentations), regional advisory boards (discussed below), and regional scientific program symposia (also discussed below) many of which were aimed at physicians prescribing to children and adolescents. - 118.
+Indeed, medical liaisons were selected and promoted based on their ability to sell, and sales training was specifically encouraged. - 119.
+According to Forest's marketing plans, the MSLs also facilitated various company educational programs, most notably the speakers' bureau (used to make fraudulent CME presentations), regional advisory boards (discussed below), and regional scientific program symposia (also discussed below), many of which were aimed at physicians prescribing to children and adolescents. - 120.
 In 2002 alone, the MSLs targeted a group of 375 previously identified key U.S. opinion leaders and thought leaders, who drove the prescribing behavior of the average physician.
-Forest targeted these opinion leaders and thought leaders in order to increase the sales of Celexa and Lexapro, including sales for pediatric use in furtherance of the Peer Selling Sub-Enterprise and overall Enterprise. - 119.
+Forest targeted these opinion leaders and thought leaders, and worked with them, in order to increase the sales of Celexa and Lexapro, including sales for pediatric use, in furtherance of the Peer Selling Sub-Enterprise and the objectives of the Enterprises. - 121.
 In its 2004 Lexapro marketing plan, Forest announced that it had scheduled a number of major meetings in order to promote the drug to certain target groups.
-Invitations to these "major medical meetings" were issued to attendees via the MSLs, presumably through the mail and wirings constituting predicate acts in furtherance of the Enterprise.
-According to Forest's Celexa Fiscal Year 2002 Marketing Plan, Forest MSLs co-sponsored 36 regional CMEs in conjunction with these MSLs and countless other CMEs across the country. - 120.
-As an example, from 1999 through 2006, a pediatric specialist and coconspirator, Dr. Bostic, Medical Director of the Massachusetts Child Psychiatry Access Project at Massachusetts General Hospital, gave more than 350 Forest-sponsored talks and presentations, many of which addressed pediatric use of Celexa and Lexapro.
-Dr. Bostic's programs, which took place in at least 28 states, included topics such as "Uses of Celexa in Children" and "Celexa"

-Use in Children And Adolescents."
+Invitations to these "major medical meetings" were issued to attendees via the MSLs, presumably through the mail and wirings constituting predicate acts in furtherance of the Enterprises.
+According to Forest's Celexa Fiscal Year 2002 Marketing Plan, Forest MSLs co-sponsored 36 regional CMEs in conjunction with these MSLs and countless other CMEs across the country.

+- 122. As an example, from 1999 through 2006, a pediatric specialist and co-conspirator, Dr. Bostic, Medical Director of the Massachusetts Child Psychiatry Access Project at Massachusetts General Hospital, gave more than 350 Forest-sponsored talks and presentations, many of which addressed pediatric use of Celexa and Lexapro.
+Dr. Bostic's programs, which took place in at least 28 states, included topics such as "Uses of Celexa in Children" and "Celexa Use in Children And Adolescents."
 Forest also paid Dr. Bostic to meet other physicians in their offices in order to ease their concerns about prescribing Celexa or Lexapro off-label for pediatric use.
-He was both an excellent member of the Speakers' Bureau where be conducted and presented fraudulent CMEs, but he was also a MSL, where he spoke informally with prescribers to promote the use of Celexa and Lexapro in children and adolescents.

-- 121. Dr. Bostic became Forest's star spokesman in the promotion of Celexa and Lexapro for pediatric use.
+He was both a member of the Forest Speakers' Bureau where be conducted and presented fraudulent CMEs, and a MSL, where he spoke informally with prescribers to promote the use of Celexa and Lexapro in children and adolescents. - 123.
+Dr. Bostic became Forest's star spokesman in the promotion of Celexa and Lexapro for pediatric use.
 As one sales representative wrote, "DR. BOSTIC is the man when it comes to child Psych!"
-Between 2000 and 2006, Forest paid Bostic over \$750,000 in honoraria and other payments for his presentations and work promoting Celexa and Lexapro for pediatric use. - 122.
+Between 2000 and 2006, Forest paid Bostic over \$750,000 in honoraria and other payments for his presentations and work promoting Celexa and Lexapro for pediatric use. - 124.
 Nearly all communication with MSLs, payments made to them, and logistics of coordinating their off-label promotion to prescribers transpired over wire and mail.